Stuart E. Jones Associate Professor

 In all of our research endeavors, we seek to develop knowledge and tools for the prediction of lake ecosystem services under future climate and land use scenarios and to identify strategies for mitigation of undesirable aquatic environmental changes.

-- Associate Professor, University of Notre Dame 2016-Present
+- Associate Professor, Department of Biological Sciences, University of Notre Dame, IN 2016-Present

 - Associate Director of Aquatic Research, University of Notre Dame Environmental Research Center (UNDERC) 2012-Present

-- Ph.D., Limnology and Marine Sciences, University of Wisconsin-Madison 2008
+- Ph.D., Limnology and Marine Sciences, University of Wisconsin-Madison, WI 2008